horizon3385/SimulatedAnneal_TSP/README.md

 ![alt text](best_record.png)

 ### Limitation
 The final optimized routine varies every time.
-Theoretically, the path converge to the shortest path *in probabiliy*.
+Theoretically, the path converge to the shortest path *in probability*.
 See more details in [wiki](http://en.wikipedia.org/wiki/Simulated_annealing).

 An optimized path from grid points: